-The HTA standards applicable to this establishment are shown below; those not assessed during the VRA are shown in grey text.
+The HTA standards applicable to this establishment are shown below; those not assessed during the inspection are shown in grey text.
 Individual standards which are not applicable to this establishment have been excluded.

-Human Tissue (Quality and Safety for Human Application) Regulations 2007 Standards
+Human Tissue (Quality and Safety for Human Application) Regulations 2007 Standards (as amended)